-Research topics at this forest, which is owned by the USDA Forest Service, currently range from wildlife to soils to hardwoods to birds.
-Over the years, researchers here established effective control methods for undesirable hardwoods, and they’ve contributed much of our knowledge about managing southern forests for wildlife.
+Research topics at this forest range from wildlife to soils to hardwoods to birds.
+Through the years, researchers here have established effective control methods for undesirable hardwoods, and they’ve contributed much of our knowledge about managing southern forests for wildlife.

 Early Childhood Laboratory

 In addition to providing public childcare for infants, toddlers and preschoolers, our lab helps more 2,000 students each fall and spring prepare for careers working with young children and families.
 The lab’s curriculum is intended to develop intellectual and personal competence, rather than strictly training children to perform a specific set of academic skills.

 Research focuses at the lab include:

 - The autonomy and assessment of young children

 - Classroom management and environment

 Our university has more than a dozen research centers, institutes and specialized laboratories, from our Soil, Plant and Water Analysis Laboratory to the National Center for Pharmaceutical Crops.

 Waters of East Texas Center